sh1nobuu/JS0Nime/README.md

 ## Usage

 The anime name is separated by "-".
-You can either type it manually, or go to [gogoanime.pe](https://gogoanime.pe/) and search for the anime you want to download and copy the name from the URL.
+You can either type it manually, or go to [gogoanime.pe](https://gogoanime.pe/) and search for the anime you want to scrape and copy the name from the URL.

 ### Examples